Precrastination: Consequences

 As of 2022, not a lot is known about the positive and negative effects of precrastination.
-A possible positive effect that we derive from precrastinating is that we may relieve our working memory by getting a task done as soon as possible, thus making cognitive space for more important decisions.
-Another positive consequence may be that we are able to gain a lot of information as quickly as possible about the costs and benefits of task-related behaviors.
-Completing a task right away also enables us to feel an instant sense of accomplishment.
+A possible positive effect derived from precrastinating is that one may relieve one's working memory by accomplishing a task as soon as possible, thus making cognitive space for more important decisions.
+Another positive consequence may be that one is able to gain a lot of information as quickly as possible about the costs and benefits of task-related behaviors.
+Completing a task right away also enables an instant sense of accomplishment.
 However, precrastination can also lead to negative consequences due to behaving in an overall less efficient or irrational way.
 Making a rushed decision can also lead to completing a task incorrectly.

 Correlates

 Precrastination has been associated with different character traits.
 Impulsivity was expected to be among them because it has been evidenced to be a strong correlate of the contrary concept of procrastination.
 Results provided by the research of Sauerberger et al. showed that this trait might be unrelated to precrastination.
 In his published dissertation, further correlates were listed that have been found throughout studies of his research team.
 A negative correlation has been established between the trait of clumsiness and precrastination.
-Three of the big five personality traits have been investigated in more detail– conscientiousness, neuroticism and agreeableness.
+Three of the Big Five personality traits have been investigated in more detail– conscientiousness, neuroticism, and agreeableness.

 Conscientiousness, neuroticism and agreeableness

 Conscientiousness has been shown to be positively associated with precrastination.
 Organization, responsibility, and productiveness are characteristics of it according to the big five inventory.
 Ego resilience, which resembles conscientiousness in many aspects, is also positively correlated to precrastination.
-Another trait is neuroticism for which the results showed no significant correlation.
-Depression, which is one of its features in the big five inventory next to anxiety and emotionality, has the strongest correlation with precrastination.
-Sauerberger stated that no observable correlation with neuroticism might be due to other factors, such as the participants awareness of none consequence following their action and no feeling of uncertainty involved in the experiments as seen in real life situations.
+Another trait is neuroticism, for which the results showed no significant correlation.
+Depression, which is one of its features in the Big Five inventory next to anxiety and emotionality, has the strongest correlation with precrastination.
+Sauerberger stated that no observable correlation with neuroticism might be due to other factors, such as the participants' awareness of no consequence following their action and no feeling of uncertainty involved in the experiments as seen in real-life situations.
 He commented that there might be a correlation.
 A correlation with agreeableness has been proven.
-The relationship might be either positive or negative depending on the context, example giving precrastinaters exhibit less prosocial behaviour on planes but increased prosocial behaviour on the freeway.
-According to the big five inventory, the main facets of this trait are compassion, respect and trust.
+The relationship might be either positive or negative depending on the context, for example giving precrastinators exhibit less prosocial behavior on planes but increased prosocial behavior on the freeway.
+According to the Big Five inventory, the main facets of this trait are compassion, respect, and trust.